-The variable definitions and rules in the Makefile.am are copied verbatim into the generated file.
-This allows you to add arbitrary code into the generated Makefile.in.
-For instance, the Automake distribution includes a non-standard rule for the git-dist target, which the Automake maintainer uses to make distributions from his source control system.
+The variable definitions and rules in the Makefile.am are copied mostly verbatim into the generated file, with all variable definitions preceding all rules.
+This allows you to add almost arbitrary code into the generated Makefile.in.
+For instance, the Automake distribution includes a non-standard rule for the git-dist target, which the Automake maintainer uses to make distributions from the source control system.